Buying a mattress is an important decision since you must sleep well.

 - Take A Clue from the Hotel Bed – Now, this one is for those people who have recently slept in a hotel bed.
 Most hotels usually keep Medium to Medium Mattresses.
 You can take a cue from this, and if you feel it is right for you, choose a Medium or Medium Firm mattress.
 Otherwise, you can vary the firmness accordingly.

 - Try Visiting a Mattress Store – One of the best ways is to visit a mattress store and find out what kind of firmness you should go for.
-Try to lie down on a mattress for a few minutes to determine what suits you and what you really need.
+Try to lie down on a mattress for a few minutes to determine what suits you and what you need.
 However, you don’t have to purchase the mattress from the store, and nobody can complete you to do so.
 Compare the prices and other features online before placing your order.

-- Opt for a Reversible Firmness Design – Even after taking the above steps you are not sure of what you want, then it is better to opt for a mattress that offers a design that comes with two kinds of firmness and is reversible in nature.
+- Opt for a Reversible Firmness Design – Even after taking the above steps you are not sure of what you want, then it is better to opt for a mattress that offers a design that comes with two kinds of firmness and is reversible.
 For instance, it could be soft from the top and harder or firmer from the bottom and used from both sides.

 Sleeping Positions and How They Matter

-Even though I have mentioned above that sleeping position and body weight are some of the major factors that need to be taken into account while selecting a mattress, here’s a little more on how your sleeping position is important:
+Even though I have mentioned above that sleeping position and body weight are some of the significant factors that need to be taken into account while selecting a mattress, here’s a little more on how your sleeping position is important:

 - Lightweight people have the same pressure points for side sleepers under 130 pounds, but they are less likely to sink deep into the mattress.
 This is why they can do with a softer mattress and more cushioning.